 What is it?

-Raclette is also a typical Swiss cheese dish.
-In addition to the classic natural variety, countless refined varieties have been added in recent years.
-There are pepper, bacon, garlic, herb or chili cheeses, among others.
-The slices of cheese, about 5 mm thick, are melted in the table grill pans and traditionally eaten with potatoes.
+Raclette is another typical Swiss cheese dish.
+In recent years, countless refined varieties have joined the classic natural version.
+There are options like pepper, bacon, garlic, herb, or chili cheese.
+The cheese is sliced about 5 mm thick and melted in small pans on the table grill, traditionally served with potatoes.

-With the garnishes you are then spoilt for choice: pickles, silver onions, pickled vegetables, bacon, small sausages, chili, pepper, pears and much more.
-Every Swiss has his personal favorites here - try it out and find out what tastes best to you!
+When it comes to side dishes, you have plenty of choices: pickles, pearl onions, pickled vegetables, bacon, small sausages, chili, pepper, pears, and much more.
+Every Swiss has their personal favorites here - try it out and find out what you like best!

 Where can I try it?

-Raclette is celebrated in many families during the cooler days at a cozy get-together.
-You can find selected varieties as well as a wide range of garnishes at the retailer or in a specialty store.
-Raclette is also often offered at Christmas markets, in mountain regions and in a rustic alpine hut.
+Raclette is celebrated in many families during the cooler days as a cozy gathering.
+You can find selected varieties and a wide range of side dishes at retailers or in specialty stores.
+Raclette is also often offered at Christmas markets, in mountain regions, and in cozy alpine huts.

 What is it?

-Rösti can be served as an independent main dish but also as a side dish.
-To make it, potatoes are pre-cooked, grated and fried.
-The result is a golden brown, crispy "potato pancake".
-Depending on the region, the Rösti is garnished with bacon, cheese, tomatoes, onions or a fried egg and served.
+Rösti can be enjoyed as a standalone main dish or as a side.
+It’s made by pre-cooking potatoes, grating them, and frying them until crispy and golden brown, forming a delicious “potato pancake.”
+Depending on the region, Rösti is often garnished with bacon, cheese, tomatoes, onions, or a fried egg before being served.

 Where can I try it?

-Rösti as a main dish is often put on the menu in mountain regions.
-In good bourgeois restaurants, however, it may not be missing as part of the classic "Zürcher Geschnetzelte".
+Rösti is commonly featured as a main dish in mountain regions.
+However, you’ll also find it as part of the classic “Zürcher Geschnetzeltes” in good traditional restaurants.

 What is it?

-Capuns is a typical main dish from the canton Grisons.
-In it, a "spaetzle basic dough" is refined with bacon, Salsiz and raw ham as well as various herbs and wrapped in a chard leaf.
-The packets are cooked in a broth and often served topped with mountain cheese.
-However, there are countless recipes for capuns - following the principle "My grandmother makes the best ones!"
+Capuns is a typical main dish from the canton of Graubünden.
+It consists of a “spätzle base” mixed with bacon, salsiz, and raw ham, along with various herbs, all wrapped in a chard leaf.
+The bundles are cooked in a broth and often topped with mountain cheese.
+There are countless variations of Capuns – just like Grandma makes it best!

 Where can I try it?

-Capuns are best enjoyed in Graubünden.
-There you will find the popular dish in various combinations in almost every mountain and valley restaurant.
+The best place to enjoy Capuns is in Graubünden, where you can find this popular dish in various combinations at nearly every mountain and valley restaurant.

 What is it?